Call Us Today: 281.673.6595

 It would be extremely foolish for us to pretend that our “Drink Wheel” can tell you what your BAC actually is, first because it would open us up to an incredible amount of potential liability and second if it really did work accurately there would be no need for police agencies to buy the instruments.
 A person’s actual BAC is dependent on many complex factors, including their physical condition (body composition, health, whether they are diabetic, etc…) and what they have recently ingested (including food, water, medications and other drugs).
 This site includes a more detailed discussion of the Pharmacology and Disposition of alcohol in humans.
 The results that are generated are rough estimates of an average healthy person’s BAC assuming typical beverage sizes, recipes and alcohol content.
 The BAC estimates generated by the Drink Wheel should not be used to infer anyone’s fitness to work, drive or perform any other task or duty.

-Courtesy of Intoximeters Inc.
+Intoximeters Inc.

 Texas Implied Consent Law